On Choosing the Poems and Letter

 Link to EDA manuscript.
 Originally in Houghton Library MS Am 1118.1 (15).
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Further Poems (1929), 8, from the fascicle copy (B), without stanza division, in twenty-one lines.

-Scholars who discuss this poem talk about its emphasis on performance, technique and the use of dance as a metaphor for writing, also noting its tone of comedy and parody.
-The “Gown of Gauze,” the “Ringlet” in the hair, hopping like birds, which might be an allusion to the ballet Swan Lake, with its costumes shaped like “Eider [goose feather] Balls,” or The Nutcracker with its large sleds on “wheels of snow” all deflate the seriousness of this classical art form and suggest an impatience with the “conventional” form Higginson was pressing on Dickinson and which he and Mabel Todd successfully imposed on her poetry they published after her death.
+Scholars who discuss this poem talk about its emphasis on performance, technique, and the use of dance as a metaphor for writing, also noting its tone of comedy and parody.
+The “Gown of Gauze,” the “Ringlet” in the hair, hopping like birds, which might be an allusion to the ballet Swan Lake, with its costumes shaped like “Eider [goose feather] Balls,” or The Nutcracker with its large sleds on “wheels of snow,” all deflate the seriousness of this classical art form and suggest an impatience with the “conventional” form Higginson was pressing on Dickinson and which he and Mabel Todd successfully imposed on her poetry they edited and published after her death.

 In a notable reading, Sandra Runzo frames this poem in terms of Dickinson’s knowledge of popular music and popular culture, specifically of blackface minstrelsy.
 She notes that a common name for minstrel songs was “Ethiopian Glee” and minstrel shows were known as “Ethiopian Opera,” two words that appear in the poem.
 Other terms associated with minstrelsy are “troupe,” “blanch” and “prima.”
 Apparently, the female impersonator of the minstrel show was called the “prima donna,” who by 1860 had a well-established role in minstrel performances.
 This impersonation is central to the poem’s satire.
 Another hint is the description of the dancer hopping, “One Claw opon the air–,” a gesture that mimics the poses of minstrel dancers and “even the famous ‘Jim Crow.’”